-Finally, horizontal principles (sustainable development, gender equality, equal opportunities and equal treatment) in accordance with Article 9 of Regulation (EU) 2021/1060 (CPR) will be duly taken into consideration in the application, selection, monitoring and evaluation procedures.
+Finally, horizontal principles (compliance with the Charter of Fundamental Rights of the European Union, sustainable development, gender equality, equal opportunities and equal treatment) in accordance with Article 9 of Regulation (EU) 2021/1060 (CPR) will be duly taken into consideration in the application, selection, monitoring and evaluation procedures.
 The particulars on how these principles will be applied in practice will be set out in the programme manual.

-1.1.5 Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools
+2.1.5 Indication of the specific territories targeted, including the planned use of ITI, CLLD or other territorial tools

-Reference: Article 17(3)(e)(iv)
+Reference: Article 17(3)(iv)